How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 Dear team,

 I wanted to clarify some ground rules for being part of this project.
 As the inventor and CEO of how-to-get-your-attention.com, I want to make sure that everyone involved understands their roles and responsibilities.

-First, I want to remind everyone that the code you write for this project is owned by how-to-get-your-attention.com, with approval.
-As the owner, I reserve the right to take a fee of 3% for paying clients.
-However, I may choose to take a lower percentage in some products.

-In addition to the programmer fee, we will be charging a services fee to cover the costs of hosting, maintenance, and customer support.
-The services fee will be 15% of the total amount paid by customers for our products, plus applicable taxes and company taxes in the countries where we operate.

-We will share 5% of the profits from the project with the team each day.
-Finally, I want to make it clear that we have a zero-tolerance policy for disputes and conflicts within the team.
-If any team member engages in behavior that is disruptive or harmful to the project, they will be immediately removed from the team.

-First, I want to make it clear that we do not use open source or other free code.(Without the approval of pirasath luxchumykanthan) We pay annually for licenses from Microsoft, Apple, Android, and hosting services.
+First, I want to make it clear that we do not use open source or other free code.(Without the approval of pirasath luxchumykanthan) We pay annually for licenses from Microsoft, Apple, Android and other and hosting services.
+No more mistake for c# or python or what ever
 WEE BUILD!!!!

 Thank you for your time and commitment to this project.